kevin-waran/ChatAPI/README.md

 2. **Start the Client**: Run the ClientMain class to start the chat client.
 3. **Create or Join a Chat Room**: Choose to create a new chat room or join an existing one.
 4. **Send Messages**: Once in a chat room, type your message and press enter to send it to all participants.
-5. **Retrieve Chat History**: Optionally, retrieve the chat history of a particular room by requesting it from the server.

 ## Contribution